 I. Referendums of Politics

 The June 2016 Referendum, already, marks a major turning point in British politics, British society, and British history, since 1945.
-Too much about Britain could change from Britain leaving the EU for it to be otherwise.
+Indeed, the crisis of Brexit is a direct result of the wider crisis of British Capitalism over Britain’s place in Europe and Britain’s place in the European Union.
 For both the Left and the Right of British politics the Referendum shows both dangers and opportunities.
 The Referendum of June 2016 is, of course, a vital event in British politics.
-An event not seen in Britain since the Referendum of 1975 on British membership of the EEC.
-Already the outcomes of the June Referendum have outstripped the usual effects of a single day of British p olitics.
+It is perhaps the greatest event in British foreign relations since the Referendum of 1975 on British membership of the EEC.
+Already the outcome of the June Referendum has generated a major crisis in British politics.
 The June 2016 Referendum will continue to affect British politics for a long time.

 II.
 The Referendum of June 2016

-In the Referendum of June 2016 the British people voted, by a small margin, to leave the European Union.
-With the Referendum over Europe we have reached a decisive turning-point in British history and in British politics.
-Indeed it seems every crisis in Britain, since 2016, can be reduced to the crisis of Brexit.
-Of course Britain’s problems go deeper than Brexit but the Referendum of June 2016 seems to be the basis of most thinking about contemporary Britain – all of its problems and all of its issues.
+In the Referendum of June 2016, the British people voted, by a small margin, to leave the European Union.
+With the Referendum over Europe, we have reached a decisive turning point in British history and in British politics.
+Indeed, it seems every crisis in Britain, since 2016, can be connected to the crisis of Brexit.
+Of course, Britain’s problems go deeper than Brexit, but the Referendum of June 2016 seems to be the basis of most political thinking about contemporary Britain — all of its politics, all of its problems, and all of its issues.
 The June 2016 Referendum on Europe and the European Union in the United Kingdom generated many political questions and historical questions.
 The Referendum only highlighted the problems of Great Britain.
 The Referendum did nothing to solve the problems of Great Britain.
 The major political problem and political crisis in Britain today is the problem of Brexit.
-The other major political problem and political crisis in Britain today is the problem of Capitalism.
+The other major political problem and political crisis in Britain today is the problem of Capitalism.1

 III.
 Brexit and Politics

 Brexit has changed British politics and British society.
 Brexit has also changed Europe and European politics.
-In this changed political reality there is a chance for a better Britain, a better Europe, and a better Politics.
+In this new political reality, there is a chance for a better Britain, a better Europe, and a better politics.
 There is a chance for a better Left.
 The result of Brexit and the crisis of the European Union may, in fact, have positive results for both Britain, Europe, and the Left.
-Brexit will, however, probably only result in economic problems and political problems for Britain and the British people – indeed it will probably produce a political disaster and a social disaster – but it will also force Britain and the British people to rethink their politics and their society.
-The reality of Brexit might yet show the failure of the neo-liberal vision of Britain, the EU, and the EEC – and force the neo-liberal reality of Europe today into a deeper crisis.
+Brexit will, however, probably only result in economic problems and political problems for Britain and the British people — indeed, it will probably produce a political disaster and a social disaster — but it will also force Britain and the British people to rethink their politics and their society.
+The reality of Brexit might yet show the failure of the Neo-Liberal vision of Britain, the EU, and the EEC — and force the Neo-Liberal reality of Europe today into a deeper crisis.
 From this a better vision of a united Europe, even a Socialist Europe, might replace it.
-The call of the Left, today, for ‘European Unity’, against Neo-Liberalism, the Right , and the Far-Right, is a good and correct one – but it must be a better type of European unity than the one which gave rise to the crises of Brexit and the crises of the Eurozone.
+The call of the Left, today, for ‘European Unity’, against Neo-Liberalism, the Right, and the Far-Right, is a good and correct one — but it must be a better type of European unity than the one which gave rise to the crisis of Brexit and the crisis of the Eurozone.
 A Left vision of Europe must emerge.
-The European ideal and the European project is still a worthy vision – despite its neo-liberal reality and despite the politics of the Eurosceptics.
-The British Left and the European Left cannot afford to leave Europe to simply the politics of the Neo-Liberals and the Far-Right.
-A Social Europe might yet arise from Neo-Liberal Europe.
+The European ideal and the European project is still a worthy vision — despite its Neo-Liberal reality and despite the politics of the Eurosceptics.
+The British Left and the European Left cannot afford to leave Europe to simply the politics of the Neo-Liberals and the Far-Right.2 A Social Europe might yet develop from Neo-Liberal Europe.

 IV.
 Fears and Politics

-The Referendum of June 2016 changed British politics – by creating a crisis.
-Despite this the crisis of Brexit is only one part of the crisis of British politics and British society – a crisis which has been developing since the beginning of the Neo-Liberal era and since the Crisis of 2008.
-The Referendum has changed all of British politics.
-British politics has been politically rocked by the nature of the Referendum result, in a way that has not usually happened in British politics since the turning-points of the 1970s and of the 1980s.
+The Referendum of June 2016 changed British politics — by creating a crisis.
+Despite this the crisis of Brexit is only one part of the crisis of British politics and British society — a crisis which has been developing since the beginning of the Neo-Liberal era and since the crisis of 2008.4 The Referendum has changed all of British politics.
+British politics has been politically rocked by the nature of the Referendum result, in a way that has not usually happened in British politics since the turning points of the 1970s and of the 1980s.
 This development, in itself, highlights something of the impact that the Referendum of 2016 might have on wider British politics and British society.
-At the present moment, even with the election of 2017, it is impossible to note the eventual political results which will ultimately result from the Referendum and its result , whether it will be the Right or Left which gains from the result .
-What is certain now, from the perspective of contemporary British history, is that the Referendum has destroyed a certain type of British politics – both for the Right and for the Left.
-The Conservative Party is broken , derided, and divided now over the European question.
-The Labour Party is now possibly prepared to see a major, and much needed, shift to its political Left as a response.
+At the present moment, even with the election of 2017, it is impossible to know the eventual political results which will ultimately develop from the Referendum and its result, whether it will be the Right or Left which gains from the result.
+What is certain now, from the perspective of contemporary British history and contemporary British politics, is that the Referendum has destroyed a certain type of British politics — both for the Right and for the Left.
+The Conservative Party is broken, split, and divided now over the European question.
+The Labour Party could form a Labour government in the coming years.
 There is a chance, now, that a serious Left can emerge in Britain.
-The path and nature of British politics, since the Referendum, is currently unknown – for possibly the first time since 1979 and 1997 .
+The nature of British politics, since the Referendum, is currently unknown — for possibly the first time since 1979 and 1997.
 The struggle between the Left and the Right, in British politics, will probably intensify in the coming decades.

-No-one knows the likely result of Brexit.
-No-one knows if it will be good or bad.
+No one knows the likely result of Brexit.
+No one knows if it will be good or bad.
 The social results and economic consequences of Brexit can only be guessed at, at this stage of politics and of history.
-It is impossible to determine, at this stage, the impact of Brexit – or the results for Britain and for British society.
-It is vital though, that the British Left not allow itself to be divided over Brexit.
+It is impossible to determine, at this stage, the impact of Brexit — or the results for Britain and for British society.
+It is vital though, that the British Left does not allow itself to be divided over Brexit.

 Categorised in: Article